Doti: Geography

-The Far-Western Development Region has the Mid-Western Development Region to the east, Uttar Pradesh (India) to the south, Uttarakhand (India) to the west and the Tibet Autonomous Region (People's Republic of China) to the north.
+The Far-Western Development Region has Karnali province to the east, Uttar Pradesh (India) to the south, Uttarakhand (India) to the west and the Tibet Autonomous Region (People's Republic of China) to the north.

 The highest mountain in the region is the Api Peak, with 7132 m high; it is in the Darchula district.
 Other high mountain is Saipal, 7031 m high, in the Bajhang district.